Liberal paradox: Sen's original example

 Sen's original example used a simple society with only two people and only one social issue to consider.
 The two members of society are named "Lewd" and "Prude".
-In this society there is a copy of a Lady Chatterley's Lover and it must be given either to Lewd to read, to Prude to read, or disposed of unread.
-Suppose that Lewd enjoys this sort of reading and would prefer to read it himself rather than have it disposed of.
-However, he would get even more enjoyment out of Prude being forced to read it.
+In this society there is a copy of a Lady Chatterley's Lover and it must be given either to Lewd to read, to Prude to read, or disposed of - unread.
+Suppose that Lewd enjoys this sort of reading and would prefer to read it rather than have it disposed of.
+However, they would get even more enjoyment out of Prude being forced to read it.

-Prude thinks that the book is indecent and that it should be disposed of unread.
-However, if someone must read it Prude would prefer that he, himself read it rather than Lewd since Prude thinks it would be even worse for someone to read and enjoy the book rather than read it in disgust.
+Prude thinks that the book is indecent and that it should be disposed of, unread.
+However, if someone must read it, Prude would prefer to read it rather than Lewd since Prude thinks it would be even worse for someone to read and enjoy the book rather than read it in disgust.

 Given these preferences of the two individuals in the society, a social planner must decide what to do.
-Should the planner force Lewd to read the book, force Prude to read the book, or let it go unread?
+Should the planner force Lewd to read the book, force Prude to read the book or let it go unread?
 More particularly, the social planner must rank all three possible outcomes in terms of their social desirability.
-The social planner decides that he should be committed to individual rights, each individual should get to choose whether he, himself will read the book.
+The social planner decides that they should be committed to individual rights, each individual should get to choose whether they, themself will read the book.
 Lewd should get to decide whether the outcome "Lewd reads" will be ranked higher than "No one reads", and similarly Prude should get to decide whether the outcome "Prude reads" will be ranked higher than "No one reads".

 Following this strategy, the social planner declares that the outcome "Lewd reads" will be ranked higher than "No one reads" (because of Lewd's preferences) and that "No one reads" will be ranked higher than "Prude reads" (because of Prude's preferences).
 Consistency then requires that "Lewd reads" be ranked higher than "Prude reads", and so the social planner gives the book to Lewd to read.

 Notice that this outcome is regarded as worse than "Prude reads" by both Prude and Lewd, and the chosen outcome is therefore Pareto inferior to another available outcome—the one where Prude is forced to read the book.